-I still remember the first time I tried grilled shishito peppers.
-Mike and I were living in an apartment in the Ukrainian village neighborhood of Chicago with a very small, shared backyard.
+I still remember the first time I tried Grilled Shishito Peppers.
+Mike and I were living in a small apartment in the Ukrainian village neighborhood of Chicago with a shared backyard.
 We had just enough room for a small garden along the fence line, which happened to be my first real gardening experience.
-When we went to a local garden nursery, neither of us had heard of the shishito plants for sale there, but since we were limited on garden space, we thought we’d give them a try.
+When we went to a local garden nursery, neither of us had heard of the shishito peppers that they were selling, but we gave them a try anyway.

-If you start your garden in mid-May, they will probably be ready around August.
-They can have a kick to them – not as strong as jalapeño, but stronger than a poblano.
-They look really shriveled up with lots of curvy grooves.
-Some even twist into odd shapes.
-Once you try one, it’s hard not to go back for more… just like your favorite bag of chips, but way healthier.
+Shishitos can have a kick to them.
+They’re not as strong as jalapeño, but they’re stronger than a poblano.
+Sometimes one will be super spicy, so beware.
+Once you try one, it’s hard not to go back for more… kind of like your favorite bag of chips, but you know, way healthier.

-All you do to prepare the shishitos is toss them in a bowl with a little olive oil, salt, pepper and a pinch of red pepper flakes, if you’d like a little extra kick.
-Throw them on a high heat grill for a couple minutes per side (using tongs to turn them), about 4-5 minutes total.
-That’s it.
+To prepare the shishitos, toss them in a bowl with a little olive oil, salt, pepper.
+You can add a touch of red pepper flakes if you want the extra kick.
+Throw them on a hot grill for a couple minutes per side, using tongs to turn them, for about 4-5 minutes total.

 1-2 tablespoons olive oil